-'Chilled' Coco topples Garcia, into first clay final
+'Chilled' CoCo topples Garcia, into first clay final

-CoCo Vandeweghe beat France's Caroline Garcia 6-4, 6-2 to reach her first career clay final at the Stuttgart Grand Prix on Saturday.
+CoCo Vandeweghe beat France's Caroline Garcia 6-4, 6-2 to reach her first career clay court final at the Stuttgart Grand Prix on Saturday and admitted she was winning matches by not taking things too seriously.

 The last American to reach a final in Germany's automotive capital was Lindsay Davenport in 2005.